 Packages containing research chemicals, especially when originating in places with known labs, are sometimes seized by US Customs.
 However, enforcement efforts aren’t usually directed toward LSD analogs, says Aragón, but more toward benzodiazepine and fentanyl analogs.

-To reiterate: it’s important to remember that compounds like 1P-LSD are legal for research use only; reputable vendors will indicate as such and may also specify that the compound is not intended for human consumption.
+To reiterate: it’s important to remember that in the U.S.A. compounds like 1P-LSD are legal for research use only; reputable vendors will indicate as such and may also specify that the compound is not intended for human consumption.
 Even still, it can be difficult for law enforcement to tell what is intended for human consumption and what is not—there’s always risk.
 Vendors that sell for human consumption are not operating within the boundaries of the law, and buyers from these vendors should be aware that they can be prosecuted by law enforcement.

-1P-LSD is more difficult to manufacture than LSD, and there aren’t currently many US domestic sources.
+There aren’t currently many US domestic sources.
 Recently, a prominent Netherlands lab known to make 1P-LSD was raided by US and international law enforcement, which has the potential to “dry up” the 1P-LSD supply, says Aragón—unless “someone else takes the helm.”

 *This article is intended for harm reduction purposes and is not intended to promote illegal activity.
 Always review the laws in your area before engaging with 1P-LSD.